 Are you hiring the right data scientists for your team?
-Register for our presentation with the Co-Founder & COO at DataScience.com, Jonathan Beckhardt, this Thursday September 7th at 11am CT and learn about how you can evaluate your hiring process, decide what type of data scientist is the best fit for your needs, and hire the right people for your team!
+Watch our presentation with the Co-Founder & COO at DataScience.com, Jonathan Beckhardt, or view the video below, to learn about how you can evaluate your hiring process, decide what type of data scientist is the best fit for your needs, and hire the right people for your team!

 Although many articles have been written lamenting the current talent shortage in analytics and data science, I still find that the majority of companies could improve their success by simply revamping their current hiring processes.